seandenigris/Money/repository/Money.package/InexactMoney.class/README.md

-An InexactMoney is just like ConvertableMoney but uses Floats instead of Fractions, trading accuracy for speed.
+InexactMoney is exactly like ConvertableMoney but is uses floats for math rather than fractions.